 Medication and self-care

 Painkillers like paracetamol or anti-inflammatory painkillers like ibuprofen (which also comes in a gel from your pharmacist) will help, and your doctor may recommend a short course of muscle relaxants if there's a lot of muscle spasm.
-A heat pack over aching muscles may also help.
+A heat pad or pack over aching muscles may also help.

 Wry neck - not a cause for a wry smile

 The medical term for this is 'torticollis', when the neck gets stuck with your head twisted to one side.
 It may be due to strain of the muscles or ligaments of the neck, making the muscles go into spasm.
 Sleeping in a draught or an uncomfortable position may bring it on.
 It's often very painful in the muscles on one side but usually settles within a few days.
 In the meantime, painkillers will help.

 You can't always avoid neck pain, but simple day-to-day precautions can reduce your risk of suffering.

 - Turn your chair to face your computer directly and adjust your chair so the screen is at eye level.

 - Stretch regularly if you're working at a desk or driving long distances.